-The ADS8341 is a 4-channel, 16-bit sampling Analog-to-Digital (A/D) converter with a synchronous serial interface.
+The ADS8345 is an 8-channel, 16-bit, sampling Analog-to-Digital (A/D) converter with a synchronous serial interface.
 Typical power dissipation is 8mW at a 100kHz throughput rate and a +5V supply.
-The reference voltage ( $V{REF}$ ) can be varied between 500mV and $V{CC}$ , providing a corresponding input voltage range of 0V to $V{REF}$ .
-The device includes a shutdown mode that reduces power dissipation to under 15 $\mu$ W. The ADS8341 is tested down to 2.7V operation.
+The reference voltage (VREF) can be varied between 500mV and VCC/2, providing a corresponding input voltage range of $\pm$ VREF.
+The device includes a shutdown mode which reduces power dissipation to under 15 $\mu$ W. The ADS8345 is ensured down to 2.7V operation.

-Low power, high speed, and an onboard multiplexer make the ADS8341 ideal for battery-operated systems such as personal digital assistants, portable multi-channel data loggers, and measurement equipment.
+Low-power, high-speed, and an onboard multiplexer make the ADS8345 ideal for battery-operated systems such as personal digital assistants, portable multi-channel data loggers, and measurement equipment.
 The serial interface also provides low-cost isolation for remote data acquisition.
-The ADS8341 is available in an SSOP-16 package and is ensured over the $-40^{\circ}$ C to $+85^{\circ}$ C temperature range.
+The ADS8345 is available in a QSOP-20 or SSOP-20 package and is ensured over the $-40^{\circ}$ C to $+85^{\circ}$ C temperature range.